soodakshat26/calendar-ai-app/README.md

 1. **Google SSO**:
    - Sign in with any Google account for quick access.
-   - Securely fetch your calendar events.
+   - Securely fetch your calendar events  .

 2. **Calendar Event Listing**:
    - Lists your Google Calendar events in a clean table.